banner image

 • Patients were not allowed to take osmotic or stimulant laxatives, bismuth, prokinetic agents, or other drugs to treat CIC

-• Trial designs were identical for the first 12 weeks.
-Trial 3 included a 4‐week randomized withdrawal period
+All trial designs were identical through the first 12 weeks, and thereafter differed only in that Trial 3 included a 4-week randomized withdrawal period.